nerdschoolbergen/introduction-to-javascript/task-3/README.md

 ```

 * Try this out in your browser console.
+* Tip: The 'Resources' tab in Chrome Use Dev tools lets you inspect the `localStorage` object

 Values are limited to strings only.
 This leads us to a common problem in JavaScript applications.
 How to serialize and deserialize objects and arrays for storage and transfer to and from servers.
 The answer is `JSON` (JavaScript Object Notation).
 Try typing in the following in your browser console:
 ```javascript